top of page

 Our English Curriculum

-Our English curriculum has been carefully crafted to meet the needs of the children at Anston Hillcrest Primary School.
+Our English curriculum has been carefully developed to meet the needs of all children at Anston Hillcrest Primary School.

 Reading